Beyarz/Ways-to-auth/README.md

 - SSH & PGP
 - Using your other device as confirmation by sending a key to that device and require you to input the delivered key (signing in to iCloud for example)
 - Relying on platforms such as Github, Google, Facebook to perform the authentication (OAuth or similar)
-- Using your phone as two-step-verification via sms
-- Using your phone as two-step-verification via apps like Google / Microsoft authenticator
-- Email / username & password
 - Hardwares like Yubikey
 - BankID and similar standards
 - U2F